VictorTheCode/Habit-Tracker/README.md

 3. Then click the checkbox if a habit is completed
 4. Click on the `Clear Data` if you want to clear all completed habit

-Please give it a star if you like it
+Please give it a 🌟 if you like it